wahengchang/pacu/README.md

 # pacu

-An easy promise tool to finish lists of promises by series or parallet.
+It is a tool to solve the problem of, continuously running promise functions with parameter one by one.

 [![NPM](https://nodei.co/npm/pacu.png?downloads=true&downloadRank=true)](https://www.npmjs.com/package/pacu)